masterteam-ntua/master-team-website/_posts/2022-06-03-vascagenet.md

 ---
-title: Professor Konstantina S. Nikita (founder and head of BIOSIM-NTUA, coordinator of Master TEAM) and Associate Professor Spyretta Golemati (Medical School-NKUA, faculty Master TEAM) participate in the COST Action VascAgeNet.
+title: Professor Konstantina S. Nikita and Associate Professor Spyretta Golemati participate in the COST Action VascAgeNet
 description: VascAgeNet is an international network working towards refining, harmonising and promoting the use of vascular ageing measures to reduce the burden of cardiovascular disease globally.
 directory: vascagenet
 thumb: vascagenet-logo.webp